AfriCat Pangolin Research Project

 Why we need your help

-The AfriCat Pangolin Research Project
+The Pangolin Research Project at the AfriCat Foundation

 Pangolins are in big trouble at present as they are being caught in their thousands and sold mainly for their scales which are thought to have medicinal properties which they really do not have.
 Recently 12.7 tons of pangolin scales were seized in Singapore which represents around 36,000 animals.
 This is just the tip of the iceberg.
 Despite their dinosaur or reptilian-like appearance, they are in fact mammals.
 Pangolins eat ants and termites.
 While they do not have great vision, they do have an amazing sense of smell, with this they are able to sniff out ant and termite nests.
 They use their long sticky tongue, which is as long as the body and extremely flexible, to eat their prey.